Matt Olson Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 19th-ranked team ERA among all MLB pitching staffs (4.43).
+- The Marlins have a 4.56 team ERA that ranks 21st among all MLB pitching staffs.

-- Marlins pitchers combine to give up 27 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Marlins pitchers combine to allow 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Hoeing makes his first start of the season for the Marlins.
+- Alcantara (1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.

+- In his last time out -- out of the bullpen on Saturday -- the righty threw 2/3 innings against the Cleveland Guardians while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.